-Under Kentucky statutes, KRS 508.032 enhances a third or subsequent offense of assault in the fourth degree within a 5-year period to a Class D felony if each assault is committed against the defendant’s close family member or a member of an unmarried couple, as defined in KRS 403.720.
-KRS 403.720 defines “family member” as a spouse, former spouse, grandparent, grandchild, parent, child, stepchild, or any other person living in the same household as a child if the child is the alleged victim.
-A “member of an unmarried couple” is defined as each member of an unmarried couple which allegedly has a child in common, any children of that couple, or a member of an unmarried couple who are living together or formerly lived together.
+In Kentucky, domestic violence is an assault against a family member or member of an unmarried couple by a family member or member of an unmarried couple.
+A family member is defined as a spouse, former spouse, grandparent, grandchild, parent, child, stepchild, or any other person living in the same household as a child if the child is the alleged victim.
+A member of an unmarried couple — is defined as each member of an unmarried couple which allegedly has a child in common, any children of that couple, or a member of an unmarried couple who are living together or formerly lived together.

-If you or a loved one is facing accusations of domestic violence in Kentucky, don’t let important rights pass by.
-Hire an experienced attorney who can help you navigate the complexities of state and federal laws.
-For a consultation, contact us online or call us at (859) 259-0727.
+If you or a loved one is facing accusations of domestic abuse in Kentucky, don’t take the chance of losing important legal rights.
+Hire an experienced Lexington criminal defense attorney who can help you navigate the complexities of state and federal laws.
+For a consultation, contact our law firm online or call us at (859) 259-0727.